Electric rates may be cut after failed nuclear plants

 COLUMBIA, S.C.
-(AP) — Customers of South Carolina Electric & Gas could see their rates cut by nearly 15 percent, under a compromise plan being considered by state legislators after the company oversaw two failed nuclear plants.
+(AP) — Customers of South Carolina Electric & Gas could see their rates temporarily cut by nearly 15 percent, under a compromise plan being considered by state legislators after the company oversaw two failed nuclear plants.

-But lower rates aren’t the only thing at stake.
-If lawmakers approve the proposal Wednesday, it could also scuttle a proposed SCE&G merger with Virginia-based Dominion Energy.
+But if it passes, the bill could end up doing a lot more than lowering rates for the average South Carolina Electric & Gas customer by about $22 a month for several months.

-The proposal endorsed by a House-Senate conference committee Wednesday after weeks of negotiation also pushed back a decision by regulators until the end of the year on how to split the debt between customers and shareholders of SCE&G’s parent company SCANA Corp.
+It could also scuttle a proposed merger by SCE&G’s parent company SCANA Corp. with Virginia-based Dominion Energy.

-Gov. Henry McMaster on Wednesday renewed his promise to veto any bill that doesn’t cut rates by a full 18 percent.
+And even if the House and Senate pass the rate cut, Gov. Henry McMaster renewed his promise to veto any bill that does not eliminate the entire 18 percent surcharge that SCE&G passed on to customers over a decade as it paid for planning and construction of the two reactors that never generated a kilowatt of power before being shuttered last summer.

 Most Read Business Stories